puddingForever/learnCSS/readme.md

 6. transparent & hover effect
-   rgba => combine red,green,blue to some color when the number is close to 1 , it is close to opacity. but if the number is close to 0, it is close to transparent;
+   rgba => combine red,green,blue to some color when the number is close to 1 , it is close to opacity . but if the number is close to 0, it is close to transparent;

 ```